 Other courses can be completed, such as a NEBOSH qualification, and these will naturally make any application more appealing to employers.

 Being able to communicate with a team is vital for any managerial role.
 Delegating tasks and keeping the site running efficiently can only be done with consistent, open dialogue.

 Construction sites are not solitary spaces; they’re filled with hard-working people looking to get the job done.

 A key talent of a good Site Manager is identifying the skills at their disposal, and then assigning relevant tasks to specific individuals.

 Looking at the overall scope of a project and breaking it down into manageable chunks will make things run as smoothly as possible.

 As well as identifying important skills, a Site Manager should be able to adapt to changes at hand and prioritise which work can be done at certain times.

-It’s easy to lose track of the end-goal when undertaking a huge construction job.
-But a successful Site Manager will be able to visualise the final product, and motivate their team to work hard until the job is done.
+It’s easy to lose track of the end goal when undertaking a huge construction job.
+However, a successful Site Manager will be able to visualise the final product and motivate their team to work hard until the job is done.